St Giles, London: The rookery

-The rookery originally stood on a five-acre plot in the north west of the parish, bounded by Great Russell Street in the north, Tottenham Court Road in the west, St Giles High Street in the south, and Dyott Street in the east.
-The Centrepoint homeless charity The rookery was a maze of gin shops, prostitutes' hovels and secret alleyways that police had little hope of navigating.
+It was regarded as one of the worst slums within Britain, often described as a site of overcrowding and squalor, a semi-derelict warren.
+It was known for having a large Irish Catholic population, and took on a number of nicknames including "Little Ireland" and "The Holy Land".
+As London grew in the 18th and 19th centuries, so did the parish's population, rising to 30,000 by 1831.
+Irish migrants escaping the Great Famine (Ireland) during 1845 and 1849 were a significant source of new inhabitants in the parish.
+The expression "a St Giles cellar" passed into common parlance, describing the worst conditions of poverty.
+Open sewers often ran through rooms and cesspits were left untended.
+Residents complained to the Times in 1849: "We live in muck and filth.
+We aint got no priviz, no dust bins, no drains, no water-splies, and no drain or suer in the hole place".
+The rookery was a maze of gin shops, prostitutes' hovels and secret alleyways that police had little hope of navigating.
 William Hogarth, Thomas Rowlandson, and Gustave Doré, among others, drew the area, as did novelists Henry Fielding and Charles Dickens.
 Romance novelists Elizabeth Hoyt and Erica Monroe wrote about it extensively in their Maiden Lane and Rookery Rogues series, respectively.
 Peter Ackroyd writes "The Rookeries embodied the worst living conditions in all of London's history; this was the lowest point which human beings could reach".